 Firing My First Bot

-Over a couple decades of my career, I’ve never had a traditional corporate management role with direct reports.
+I’ve never held a traditional corporate management role with direct reports.
 Have I led teams with dozens of support and collaboration roles?
 Yes.
-Have I ever been the manager who signs off on someone clocking in late for a personal appointment?
+Have I ever been the manager who signs the approval of someone clocking in late for a personal doctor’s appointment?
 No.

 Instead, in recent years, I’ve had chatbot assistants “reporting” to me.
 And it only took a matter of weeks before I fired my first bot.